fkuehne/upnpx/README.md

 Fork of the discontinued upnpx library by Bruno Keymolen, Jonathan Guan, Mujtaba Hassanpur

+Including various logic and stability improvements over the last version

+Copyright (c) 2013-2014, Felix Paul Kühne
+All rights reserved.

 =====

-Copyright (c) 2011-2012, Bruno Keymolen, Jonathan Guan, Mujtaba Hassanpur
+Copyright (c) 2011-2013, Bruno Keymolen, Jonathan Guan, Mujtaba Hassanpur All rights reserved.
-Copyright (c) 2013, Felix Paul Kühne
-All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,